coltgarc/escuela_informatica/CCNA/OSI Model.md

 Layer 2 header AND trailer
 provides node-to-node connectivity and data transfer
-1) like pc to switch, switch to router, router to router defines how data is formatted for transmission over a physical medium detects and possibly corrects physical layer errors uses layer 2 addressing, separate from layer 3 addressing switches operate at this layer
+1) like pc to switch, switch to router, router to router **defines how data is formatted for transmission over a physical medium** detects and possibly corrects physical layer errors uses layer 2 addressing, separate from layer 3 addressing **Switches operate at this layer**

 ----

 #### 1) Physical Layer (PDU = Bit)
-defines physical characteristics of the medium used to transfer data between devices for example, voltage, max trans distances, physical connectors digital bits are converted into electrical or radio signals all of the information in day 2's video are from Layer 1, the physical layer of the OSI model the FRAMES are sent over, physically
+defines physical characteristics of the medium used to transfer data between devices for example, voltage, max transmission distances, physical connectors digital bits are converted into **electrical (copper/UTP), radio (wireless), or optical (fiber-optic)** all of the information in day 2's video are from Layer 1, the physical layer of the OSI model the bits are sent over, physically